mapmeld/NaNoWriMo/README.md

 It feels draining, but weirdly I want to write more at the end.
 But about different topics.

+### Conclusion
+Got 13,400 words in before I was concluding the story.

+Wrote a short story afterward but still much less than 50,000 words.

+## July 2014

 # Short Stories

-Got 13,400 words in.

-I'll try writing some short stories like <a href="http://mapmeld.github.io/NaNoWriMo/pong.html">Pong</a> (620 words).
+Short stories like <a href="http://mapmeld.github.io/NaNoWriMo/pong.html">Pong</a> (620 words).

-<a href="http://mapmeld.github.io/NaNoWriMo/rollback.html">Rollback</a> is a tech-heavy story-in-progress about a team of students developing a new cryptocurrency.

 # More NaNoWriMo on GitHub